Do you know how to make soursop juice? Or how about what soursop even is?

-Soursop is native to the Caribbean and the Americas.
-Depending on where you are, soursop may be called graviola, guanábana, guyabano, thorny mango or thorny custard apple.
+It’s a unique tropical fruit that’s native to the Caribbean and Central America.
+It’s called graviola, guanábana, guyabano, thorny mango or thorny custard apple.

 How to Make Soursop Juice

-For the drink here, I added sugar.
+For the drink here, I added condensed milk, vanilla, and nutmeg.
 That’s it!

-There are laboratory studies that found soursop extracts can kill some types of cancer cells.
-But there are no large clinical trials that explore the anticancer benefits of soursop.
-So no one knows yet if soursop can help with cancer.
+There were lab studies that found soursop extracts can kill some types of cancer cells.
+But there have not been any large trials that explore the anticancer benefits of soursop in humans.
+So no one knows yet if soursop can truly help with cancer.

 I found only one clinical study from 2017.
 But it was incredibly small (14 volunteers) and used soursop leaf extract (tea).
 It did find some cancer fighting benefits of the leaf extract but the authors noted further research was required.